-College is a huge step toward adulthood.
-Going to class, homework and studying, holding down a job, figuring out a way to pay for college, and trying to make yourself marketable for a job after graduation – that’s exhausting just to type.
+Attending college is one of the biggest steps toward adulthood.
+Going to class, keeping up with homework, studying, holding down a job, and trying to make yourself marketable for a job after graduation are just some of the tasks you’ll need to juggle at the same time.

-You’re away at school, washing your laundry, working at a job, and finally living on your own.
+You’re away at school and you’re washing your own laundry, working at a job, and finally living on your own.
 You’re independent, right?
-While you may love your independence, you can still technically be considered a dependent.
+While you may love your independence, you may still be considered a dependent.

 Students and parents need to have a conversation to establish dependency status.
 If you’re a student and your parents are claiming you as a dependent, you aren’t eligible to claim deductions or credits yourself.
 So before you file, confirm whether or not your parents will be claiming you as a dependent on their taxes this year.